 Firestop Specifications: What Architects Need to Know

-According to the IBC, “…Construction documents shall be of sufficient clarity to indicate the location, nature and extent of the work proposed and show in detail that it will conform to the provisions of this code…as determined by the building official.”
-Failure to properly to do so can jeopardize life safety and property and result in serious liability.
+According to the IBC, “…Construction documents shall be of sufficient clarity to indicate the location, nature, and extent of the work proposed and show in detail that it will conform to the provisions of this code…as determined by the building official.”
+Failure to properly do so can jeopardize life safety and property and result in serious liability.
 This course is intended to provide architects and specifiers of firestop products and systems with the information and resources they need to meet the intent of the code.
 Being aware of the requirements for proper firestop specifications and drawings during the design phase cannot be overstated.
 Fully understanding the unique challenges of proper specification are critical to avoid costly changes, delays, and liability downstream.

--Fully understand the importance of specifying firestop correctly.
+Recognize the importance of specifying firestop correctly.

--Understand the features and shortcomings of the two most widely-used spec writing tools with respect to firestopping.
+Describe the features and shortcomings of the two most widely-used spec writing tools with respect to firestopping.

--Design for success: Understand the resources and solutions available to help make firestop specification faster, easier and with lower liability.
+Identify resources and solutions available to help make firestop specification faster, easier and with lower liability.